What Health and Safety Signs should you display in the UK?

 The Health and Safety (Safety Signs and Signals) Regulations 1996 require employers in the UK to provide safety signs if there is a significant risk to health and safety that cannot be avoided or controlled by other methods.
 This only applies when the use of a sign can be shown to further reduce the risk.

-Some common examples of a safety sign that you may need to display in the UK include:
+Some common examples of a safety sign, including emergency signs that you may need to display in the UK include:

 - Mandatory PPE signs: These signs instruct workers and visitors to wear specific types of personal protective equipment (PPE).
 For example, you may need to display signs requiring workers to wear hard hats, eye protection, or ear protection.

 - Prohibition signs: These signs prohibit certain activities or behaviors.
 For example, you may need to display signs prohibiting smoking, eating, or drinking in certain areas.

 - Warning signs: These signs warn people of potential hazards.
 For example, you may need to display signs warning of wet floors, overhead hazards, or electrical hazards.

 - Emergency exit signs: These signs direct people to the nearest emergency exit.

 - Fire safety signs: These signs provide information about fire safety procedures and equipment.
 For example, you may need to display signs showing the location of fire extinguishers and fire alarms.

 You may also need to display additional health and safety signs depending on the specific hazards present in your workplace.
 For example, if you have hazardous chemicals on site, you may need to display signs warning people of the hazards and how to protect themselves.

 When choosing and displaying health and safety signs, it is important to consider the following factors: